-In general, your Network Provider must notify Care CoordinationSM, as described in Section 4, before you receive certain Covered Health Services.
+1In general, your Network Provider must notify Care CoordinationSM, as described in Section 4, of the Plan Document before you receive certain Covered Health Services.
 There are some network Benefits, however, for which you are responsible for notifying Care CoordinationSM.
-See Section 6, Additional Coverage Details for further information.
+See your Plan Document, Section 6, Additional Coverage Details for further information.